kovidgoyal/calibre/manual/customize.rst

     * ``CALIBRE_DEVELOP_FROM`` - Used to run from a calibre development environment.
 See :ref:`develop`.
     * ``CALIBRE_OVERRIDE_LANG`` - Used to force the language used by the interface (ISO 639 language code)
     * ``CALIBRE_NO_NATIVE_FILEDIALOGS`` - Causes calibre to not use native file dialogs for selecting files/directories.
 Set it to 1 to enable.
+    * ``CALIBRE_NO_NATIVE_MENUBAR`` - Causes calibre to not create a native (global) menu on Ubuntu Unity and similar linux desktop environments.
+The menu is instead placed inside the window, as traditional.
     * ``SYSFS_PATH`` - Use if sysfs is mounted somewhere other than /sys
     * ``http_proxy`` - Used on linux to specify an HTTP proxy